OJddJO/WordLanguage/doc/constructed_types.md

-# Constructed Types
+> [!NOTE]
 > Constructed types are used to store multiple values.
 They are used to group data together.
 There are two types of constructed types: ***arrays*** and ***lists***.

 ## Arrays (Type safe)
+> [!NOTE]
 > ***Arrays*** are used to store multiple values of the same type.
 They are type safe, meaning that all the values in the array must be of the same type.
+> [!IMPORTANT]
-It is important to note that the size of the array is fixed and cannot be changed.
-Note that it is not possible to create an array of arrays.
+> The size of the array is fixed and cannot be changed.
+It is also not possible to create an array of arrays.

 | Expression | Description |
 |---|---|